 At that time he studied classical-ancestral yoga in Tamil Nadu with T.K.V.
 Desikachar (son of the legendary T. Krishnamacharya), and traditional Hatha Yoga at the Vijnana Kala Vedi School of Traditional Indian Arts in Kerala, in a program sponsored by UNESCO.

-In 2010 he returned to India, moving to the city of Mumbai to study classical philosophy of yoga at The Yoga Institute (the oldest yoga school in the world), an institution in which he later stayed working as a professor and coordinator of international academic programs.
-There he lived with the familia Yogendra, founding lineage of the Yoga Institute whose origins go back to the sage Sri Madhavadasji of 1798.
-The Yogendra family and the Yoga Institute are highly respected in the world for maintaining the practice of pure yoga according to their classical roots.
+In 2011 he moved to the city of Mumbai to study classical philosophy of yoga at The Yoga Institute, the oldest yoga school in the world, where he later worked as a teacher and coordinator of international academic programs.
+There he lived for many years with the Yogendra Family, founding lineage of The Yoga Institute, whose origins go back to the sage Sri Madhavadasji of 1798.

-Inspired by the Yoga Institute, in 2014 he began a journey through the states of Punjab, Kashmir and Uttarakhand in northern India to investigate ancient meditation techniques practiced in the mountains and deserts of the political boundary between India and Pakistan.
+In 2014 he began a journey through the states of Punjab, Kashmir and Uttarakhand in northern India to investigate about ancient meditation techniques in mountains and deserts between the Indian-Pakistan border.